c-blake/lc/IDEAS.md

 FORMATTING
 ----------
-Presently, auto-abbreviation is framed as a max clipping concept, but really the abbreviations should all be as short as possible (up to uniqueness) before being sent to the layout engine.
-Post layout, `*`s can be expanded up to the limit of the column for maximum context/best readability, though.
-This can maybe be a different, optional behavior.
+Post layout, expand `*`s up to the limit of the column for maximum context/best readability.
+This can maybe be optional behavior.
+Probably just round robin through each * taking a left char, then a right char, until extra space gone.

 Symbolic link targets could be abbreviated on a component-by-component basis.
 { This may be expensive for many symlinks, but abbreviation is already on the